balanced-dev/yuzu-docs/docs/definition/dynamicBlocks.md

 ```
 <!-- tabs:end -->

-Although this is a bit of a contrived/abstract example, it quite nicely illustrates and reinforces what was explained before: `parDataFarm` has multiple sub-schemas which are picked depending on what "type" of schema it is (in our example we showed a `parMixed` version of the generic `parDataFarm`, therefore using `parMixedAnimals` & `parMixedCrops` specific schemas for the `animals` and `crops` properties respectively).
+Although this is a bit of a contrived/abstract example, it quite nicely illustrates and reinforces what was explained before: `dataFarm` has multiple sub-schemas which are picked depending on what "type" of schema it is (in our example we showed a `parMixed` version of the generic `dataFarm`, therefore using `parMixedAnimals` & `parMixedCrops` specific schemas for the `animals` and `crops` properties respectively).
 It also showed the `parMixed` markup would be used to render the combined generic and specific schema and also the use of the specific schema being used by a parent schema (the `mixedFarms` page).

 In the example we haven't even touched on `parDairy`, `parPoultry`, `parMeat`, `parArable` farms which would all have their own, different "generic" schemas to `parMixed`, all using their own markup.
 These different versions allow for flexible use of a common data structure across projects, with potentially multiple implementations within the same project.